-Welcome to the Department of Counseling Field Placement Website.
-We hope to provide current and prospective students, and field placement supervisors with information about our philosophy and our requirements.
+Welcome to the Department of Counseling Practicum and Internship Field Placement Website.
+We hope to provide current and prospective students, prospective fieldwork sites, and field placement supervisors with information about our philosophy and our requirements.

 It is our view that counseling proficiency, professional values, and knowledge of community agencies cannot be learned in a classroom alone.
-We are deeply committed to a partnership of field and coursework and have designed our program so that fieldwork is emphasized as an essential two-year long part of our student's education.
-Each practicum course is accompanied by a field placement so that the skills learned in the classroom can be practiced in the field.
-Students take four practicum courses in sequential order and are required to experience two different field placements each spanning an academic year.
-The field supervisor is central to learning, and serves as teacher, role model, and mentor to our students in the field.
-The practicum instructor serves as the Faculty Liaison, the link between the Department of Counseling and the field site and field supervisor.
-The Faculty Liaison acts on behalf of the student to ensure an optimal learning situation.
-The Faculty Liaison monitors the student's progress, helps to ensure the integration of coursework and fieldwork, and collaborates with the field supervisor.
+We are deeply committed to a partnership of fieldwork experience and coursework and have designed our program so that fieldwork is emphasized as an essential two-year-long part of our students’ education.
+Each practicum and internship course are accompanied by a field placement so that the skills learned in the classroom can be practiced in the field.
+Students take four practicum/internship courses in sequential order and are required to experience two different field placements each spanning an academic year.
+The field site supervisor is central to learning, and serves as teacher, role model, and mentor to our students in the field.
+The practicum/internship instructor serves as the Faculty Liaison, the link between the Department of Counseling and the field site and field site supervisor.
+The Faculty Liaison acts on behalf of the students to ensure an optimal learning situation.
+The Faculty Liaison monitors the students’ progress, helps to ensure the integration of coursework and fieldwork, and collaborates with the field site supervisor.

 The following pages are designed to provide information about our fieldwork program for both students and agencies.
-Our Practicum and Trainee Handbook, which details our fieldwork policies, can be accessed as well as the forms used by the students and those used by agency supervisors.
+Our Practicum & Internship Handbook, which details our fieldwork policies, can be accessed as well as the forms used by the students and those used by agency supervisors.

-Placements are for the full academic year (two semesters).
-Exceptions are made only in consultation with internship coordinators and the Department Chair.
+- Placements are for the full academic year (two semesters).

-Students should expect to have two different one-year placements during their graduate program.
-A student must spend two consecutive semesters in each specialized trainee placement.
+- Students should expect to have two different one-year placements during their graduate program.

-Students must put in a minimum of 700 hours of field placement for each specialization, with at least 280 hours of direct client contact.
-Students specializing in School Counseling must accrue a minimum of 900 hours of field placement (with at least 280 hours of direct client contact) for their specialization.
+- Students must put in a minimum of 700 hours of field placement for each specialization, with at least 280 hours of direct client contact.
+Students with a specialization or emphasis in School Counseling must accrue a minimum of 900 hours of field placement (with at least 280 hours of direct client contact) for their specialization.

 A traineeship setting is considered appropriate if it meets a variety of criteria: